comarev/comarev/README.md

 The core of this system is ready and running on production.
 But there are lot of improvements we can do and we need your help!

 ## Development

-### Tech Stack

-Some of the most famous libraries that we're using:

-- rails
-- activerecord
-- postgresql
-- devise
-- pundit
-- rspec

-### Pre-requisites

-- Ruby 2.7.0
-- Rails 6.0.3.6
-- PostgreSQL >= 12.2

 ### Getting started